wso2/docs-is/en/docs/guides/identity-lifecycles/configure-active-directory-user-stores-for-scim-2.0-based-inbound-provisioning.md

 ### Immutable attributes

-The active Directiry attributes, `objectGuid`, `whenCreated`, and `whenChanged` are immutable attributes, meaning that they cannot be changed.
+The Active Directory attributes, `objectGuid`, `whenCreated`, and `whenChanged` are immutable, meaning that they cannot be changed.

 You can configure the immutable attributes using the following methods: